CUSTOMER PRIVACY NOTICE

 As part of the service that we provide to our customers and clients, we are required to collect, process, or store the personal information of clients of our customers (e.g. policyholders).
-All this information is processed strictly in accordance with the instructions of our customers and is stored securely on servers located within the EEA.
+All this information is processed strictly in accordance with the instructions of our customers and is stored securely on servers located within the EEA and the UK.

 For more information about cookies and how we use them, please read our cookies policy section.

 How will we use your personal data for marketing purposes?